Kesojan/Shopify-Backend-Challenge/README.md

 # Lense

-Lense is a place for creators to explore freely and share their photography with others
+Lense is a creative space for anyone to explore freely and share their photography with the world

-Built for the Shopify Backend Challenge 2021!
+Built for the Shopify Backend Challenge!

 ## Demo
 https://user-images.githubusercontent.com/65317224/116443585-d2dcb980-a821-11eb-81c7-a7509a86e8c6.mov
+### Features
+* Real-time image uploads
+* User authentication
+* Multiple image uploads
+* Personalized descriptions
 ## Build Locally

 ### Prerequisites